Atmospheric-pressure plasma: Applications

 Manufacturers use plasma jets for, among other things, activating and cleaning plastic and metal surfaces to prepare them for adhesive bonding and painting.
 Sheet materials up to several meters wide can be treated today by aligning a number of jets in a row.
 Surface modification achieved by plasma jets is comparable to the effects obtained with low-pressure plasma.

 Depending on the power of the jet, the plasma beam can be up to 40 mm long and attain a treatment width of 15 mm.
 Special rotary systems allow a treatment width per jet tool of up to 13 cm.

 Depending on the required treatment performance, the plasma source is moved at a spacing of 10–40 mm and at a speed of 5–400 m/min relative to the surface of the material being treated.

-A key advantage of this system is it can be integrated in-line in existing production systems.
-In addition the activation achievable is distinctly higher than in potential-based pretreatment methods (corona discharge).
+A key advantage of this system is that it can be integrated in-line in existing production systems.
+In addition, the activation achievable is distinctly higher than in potential-based pretreatment methods (corona discharge).

 It is possible to coat varied surfaces with this technique.
 Anticorrosive layers and adhesion promoter layers can be applied to many metals without solvents, providing a much more environmentally friendly solution.